When it comes to life insurance, there are two main types: term and whole.

 You'll learn:

-When you start to think about life insurance, it’s important to understand what it is and how it works.
 Life insurance is a contract between you and the life insurance company.
-You pay premiums, and the insurance company agrees to pay a death benefit to your beneficiaries if you die while the policy is in force.
+You pay premiums, and the insurance company agrees to pay a lump sum of money to your beneficiaries if you die while the policy is in force.

 What is Term Life Insurance?

-A term life insurance policy is the simplest, purest form of life insurance.
-A term life insurance policy is also the cheapest, often costing less than buying a cup of coffee per day.
+A term life insurance policy is the simplest type of life insurance.
+A term life policy is also the cheapest, often costing less than buying a cup of coffee per day.

-Term life provides protection for a required number of years.
+Term life provides protection for a specified number of years.
 The most common policies are for 10, 20, and 30 years, or till you reach a specific age, like 65.
 Your beneficiaries receive a death benefit if you pass away during the policy term.
-Your family is free to use the death benefit payout as they like, for everyday living expenses, mortgage (or mortgages), other debts, or college tuition fees.
+Your family is free to use this benefit payout as they like, for everyday living expenses, mortgage (or mortgages), college tuition fees, or any other debts.

-If you let the life insurance expire or stop paying premiums, the coverage ends and your beneficiaries will no longer receive a death benefit.
+If you let the life policy expire or stop paying premiums, the coverage ends and your beneficiaries will no longer receive a death benefit.

 Pros

-Easy to understand: A term life policy is a simple contract.
+- Simple: A term life policy is easy to understand.
 The insurer promises to pay your family a specified amount called a death benefit, if you die within a set period in exchange for premium payments.

-Affordable: Term life insurance can be five to 15 times cheaper than comparable whole life policies.
+- Affordable: Term life insurance options can be five to 15 times cheaper than comparable whole life policies.

 Cons

-Expiration: Term life policies have an expiry date — hence the name.
+- Expiration: Term life policies have an expiry date — hence the name.
+This means that if you survive the policy, your family will not receive a death benefit.
 However, the good news is most term life policies include a feature called guaranteed renewability.
 This provision obligates the insurer to renew your coverage without a medical exam.
 So even if your health has deteriorated significantly since you first bought the policy, you can rest assured knowing you can renew your same coverage (though for a higher premium rate).

 A term life policy is considerably cheaper than a comparable whole life policy.
 That’s because it neither builds up a cash value component nor offers lifelong protection.
 Premiums for term life insurance can be five to 15 times lower than those for a whole life policy with the same death benefits.